top of page

 • Give Read-Only Access: Many banks offer the option to create a secondary user with view-only access.
 They can see transactions but can't initiate them.

-• Use Software with Limited Access Capabilities: Some accounting software lets you limit access.
+• Use Software with Limited Access Capabilities: Some accounting software lets you access accounting limited.
 Your accountant can view some of your bank information, but not all of it.

 • Share PDF Statements: If your bank doesn't offer a view-only option, you can download your bank statements as PDF